We are not financial advisors and therefore cannot give financial advice. The information here should not be seen as financial advice in any way.

 Some options to consider

-These institutions are not endorsed by us, they are just a list of regular suggestions on our FB page
+These institutions are not endorsed by us, they are just a list of suggestions from our FB page

 Terminology